TheoNDionne/GoliathTemplate/README.md

 ## Basic usage

+Copy the `Codex` repository that actually contains the template and you should be good to go!
+A couple basic commands are given below.

 #### **Compilation**

 Go to `./Codex/` and run `latexmk`.
 Compilation should automatically proceed by reading the `latexmkrc` file.